-These children are therefore more vulnerable; this Trust and its schools will identify who their vulnerable children are, ensuring ALL Staff and Local Governors know the processes to secure advice, help and support where needed.
+These children are therefore more vulnerable; this Trust and the school will identify who their vulnerable children are, ensuring ALL staff and Local Governors know the processes to secure advice, help and support where needed.
 In the first instance a discussion should take place with the DSL and a record kept of this discussion.
-If further advice is needed or the individual school wishes to make a referral then they would contact the Early Help Hub.
+If further advice is needed or the school wishes to make a referral then they would contact the Early Help Hub.

-The individual school will support other agencies and professionals if an early help assessment is considered appropriate and may act as the lead professional in certain circumstances.
+The Trust and the school will support other agencies and professionals if an early help assessment is considered appropriate and may act as the lead professional in certain circumstances.

-Additional guidance can also be accessed by using the Devon multi agency threshold document.
+Additional guidance can also be accessed by using the OSCP multi agency threshold document.

-Within Devon, the Early Help Hub is the first point of contact when considering additional support for children and their families:
+Within Devon, the MASH is the first point of contact when considering additional support for children and their families: